-This Dulce de Leche recipe is a confection from Latin America prepared by slowly heating sweetened milk to create a substance that derives its flavor from the Maillard reaction, also changing color.
+Arequipe, also known as Dulce de Leche, is a beloved dessert in Latin America.
+It is prepared by slowly heating sweetened milk to create a substance that derives its flavor from the Maillard reaction, also changing color.
 Dulce de leche is Spanish for “candy made of milk”.
+This delicious treat is a staple in many Colombian households, where it is known as Arequipe, particularly in the region of Antioquia.

 Arequipe (Dulce de Leche)